Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/RubricMarking.md

 ## How to add rubric marks
 Rubric-driven marks are added using the "Rubric Mark" tool.
 Let me demonstrate by adding a mark to question 1:

 Notice that after I click on the point to mark, the system pops up a dialog.
 In the dialog there are 2 dropdown fields.
 The first field is titled "Criterion".
 This is where I will pick the criterion being marked.
-By default this dropdown show the first unmarked criterion in the assignment.
+By default this dropdown shows the first unmarked criterion in the assignment.

 After the criterion has been selected, the second dropdown field (titled "Level") allows me to select the result level for the particular question.
 In our example, the only options are "Correct" and "Incorrect"